Otumian-empire/ARMS/spec-doc.md

 - ID
 - tenant ID
+- token
 - amount
-- date paid
+- date paid - paid_at

 ### rent

 - ID
+- tenant ID - who is in the room?
 - apartment ID - what is the room's number?
 (Unique)
-- tenant ID - who is in the room?
 - cash ID - how much paid
-- date rented - when the room was given out?
+- date rented - rented_at - when the room was given out?
-- date to evacuate - when the tenant should move out?
+- date to evacuate - when the tenant should move out? (this should be done programmatically) month of rented date + (total / cost)

 ## .env

-Create a `.env` file and add the following data:
+Create a `.env` file in the root folder and add the following data:

+- SESSION_SECRET=''
 - JWT_SECRET=''
 - REFRESH_JWT_SECRET=''
-- MONGODB_URI=''
 - SALT_ROUNDS=''
+- PGHOST=""
+- PGUSER=""
+- PGDATABASE=""
+- PGPASSWORD=""
+- PGPORT=5432